 When biological material is described in the specification and when such material is not available to the public and cannot be described adequately as per the provisions of the Act, such material shall be deposited to make the application complete.
 The deposit shall be made with the International Depository Authorities under the Budapest Treaty.

 Also note that:

-Applicant must respond to First Examination Report (FER) within SIX months, and the application must be put in order for grant within TWELVE months of the FER.
-First Examination Report also requires applicant to provide Indian Patent Office with copies of granted patents and the respective claims as well as latest office actions of corresponding applications pending at other jurisdictions, as set out in Section 8(2).
-Non-compliance of this requirement is a ground for revocation.
+Applicant must respond to First Examination Report (FER) within SIX months, and the application must be put for a grant within TWELVE months of the FER.
+First Examination Report also requires applicants to provide Indian Patent Office with copies of granted patents and the respective claims as well as the latest office actions of corresponding applications pending at other jurisdictions, as set out in Section 8(2).
+Non-compliance with this requirement is a ground for revocation.

 What does it cost to file a PCT National Phase Patent in India?

 Option 1: We charge an Attorney filing fee of US$400 + Actual Patent Office fee + ACTION based fee for prosecuting the case till grant/final disposal of the matter.